 Research has shown that periodontal disease is caused by the inflammatory reaction to bacteria under the gums, so periodontal disease technically may not be contagious. - (J Perio April 1992, Vol. 63, No. 4s, Pages 322-331)

-However, the bacteria that cause the inflammatory reaction can be spread through saliva.
-This means that if one of your family members has periodontal disease, it’s a good idea to avoid contact with their saliva by not sharing eating utensils or oral health equipment.
-If you notice that your spouse or a family member has the warning signs of a possible periodontal problem (bleeding, red and swollen gums, or bad breath) you may want to suggest that they see the periodontist for an exam.
+However, bacteria that cause the inflammatory reaction can be spread through saliva.
+If one of your family members has periodontal disease, it’s a good idea to avoid contact with their saliva by not sharing eating utensils or oral health equipment.
+If you notice that your spouse or a family member has the warning signs of a possible periodontal problem (bleeding, red and swollen gums, or bad breath) you may want to suggest that they see the Mission Perio specialists for an exam.
 It may help to protect the oral health of everyone in the family.
 If you and your partner both have gum disease getting regular hygiene care together will help as there are studies to show that family members have similar species of pathogens.

 I was recently diagnosed with periodontal disease.
 How often should I see my periodontist for an examination?

 Regular examinations are very important to keep track of the present status of your disease and any disease progression over time.
-Your periodontist will work with you to create a maintenance schedule depending on how advanced your periodontal disease is at that time.
+Your periodontist at Mission Perio will work with you to create a maintenance schedule depending on how advanced your periodontal disease is at that time.

 Based on many variable factors such as your overall health, the severity of bone loss, and risk factors such as smoking and genetics, your periodontist will constantly tailor your care so your periodontal disease does not progress further.
-He or she may recommend exams every six months for mild periodontal disease, or every few months for more advanced stages.
+Mission Perio may recommend exams every year for mild periodontal disease, or every few months for more advanced stages.

 Who should treat my periodontal disease: my general dentist or a periodontist?